 Jimbo with a spring tom.

+10. What is the most challenging animal you have hunted?
+What is the most challenging fish you have gone after?
 I would have to say the most challenging animal to hunt for me is the turkey.
 The most challenging to shoot for me are ducks.
 I did a lot of target (rifle) shooting growing up and consider myself a pretty good shot with a rifle, but this whole wingshooting thing has helped me learn a few new curse words.

 The most challenging fish to me is a keeper striped bass.
 I just got into salt fishing about 3 or 4 years ago.
 I have caught countless numbers of schoolies, many of them measuring 27-3/4", but have only landed a handful of keepers.

+11. Who taught you the most about hunting?
+Who taught you the most about fishing?
 My dad taught me a lot about deer hunting and I think we were fairly successful hunting in areas that didn’t have the huge deer densities that some places have today.
 KWK probable taught me the most about turkey hunting.
 I would pick his brain to the point of being annoying each time we went out.
 Most of the other hunting I sort of taught myself from books and trial and error.
 Mostly error.
 I still have much much to learn.

 As far as fishing, I would certainly credit my dad for that as well.
 I spent many weekends of my youth fishing the NYC reservoirs (mostly Pepacton and Cross River) at the expense of playing little league.

+12. What fishing technique would you like to most improve on?
 I was pretty heavy into fly fishing for trout about 10 years ago but have hardly picked up the rods since then.
 I was horrible with entomology and my casting was suspect, but I kept to the basic patterns and still managed to catch a decent amount of fish.
 I would like to renew this pastime as well as branching it out into the salt water for stripers and blues as well.

+13. What is your most memorable fishing experience?
 When I was about 12 years old, my dad and I drove out to Jackson Hole Wyoming in a van.
 When I 1st saw the Teton Mountains I thought it was the most spectacular place I’ve ever seen.
 We stayed at a campground in Teton National park and fished a bunch of the lakes and rivers, but spent most of our time on Jenny Lake.
 Just about every day I would catch my limit of cutthroats and mackinaw trout.
 Fishing at the base of these huge peaks with their reflections on the water was just an awesome experience.
 We ended up spending about 3 weeks there and returned again for about 7 consecutive years.

 I haven’t been back since 1982, but as soon as my kids are a bit older, I can’t wait to take them there.
 Hopefully, it hasn’t changed too much.

+14. What is your most memorable hunting experience?
 When I was 16 I was finally legal to carry a gun to hunt deer.
 We were hunting a farm in Walton, NY and I was able to harvest a doe with my Winchester 70 30-06.
 After many years of tagging along with my father and watching him carry the gun and take the shots, I felt like a big shot carrying my own gun.

+15. Are there any times when a sense of humor has saved a hunting or fishing trip from being a complete disaster?
 That’s a tough question.
 I can’t really say that any trip has even come close to being a disaster.
 Having said that, there have been a few times when the action has been slow, or the shooting was off.
 I love the camaraderie and ball busting when someone misses an easy shot or screws something else up.
 I’m usually a bit reserved when I am hunting with a new person the 1st couple of times.
 After that, a little good natured ribbing is in order, and I can bust balls with the best of them.

+16. What is one of your favorite recipes for fish or game?
 I’m a very picky eater and usually don’t try anything too exotic.
 One of my favorite meals is simply battering flounder or fluke in eggs and Italian breadcrumbs and frying in olive oil.
 Simple, boring, but oh so good.

+17. If you could enact three new hunting laws for CT, what would they be?
 Hmmm, this has me thinking a bit.
 There is one clear cut answer, but the other two may be a bit lame.

 I think 1st and foremost would be to allow Sunday hunting.
 There are many hard working people who can’t take time off during the week and therefore are limited to just Saturdays.